stefanprodan/gh-actions-demo/README.md

         image: stefanprodan/podinfo:1.3.0
 ```
 <img src="https://raw.githubusercontent.com/stefanprodan/gh-actions-demo/master/docs/screens/github-actions-gitops.png">

+If I push commits to the demo app master branch, GitHub actions will publish a image as `stefanprodan/podinfo:master-48761af`,
+Weave Cloud will update the cluster repo and deploy that image to the staging namespace.

 If I make a new release by pushing a tag to my demo app repo with `git tag 1.3.2 && git push origin 1.3.2` the GitHub actions will
 test, build and push a container image as in `stefanprodan/podinfo:1.3.2` to the registry.